Leveling Up Identity Resolution: The Four Biggest Pitfalls of DIY Identity Resolution

 The quest to create a solution that enables 360 customer visibility and a 1-1 personalized customer experience is a noble one, but it is also a difficult one.
 For most teams who “go it alone,” the benefits of the project are often undercut because of the complexity, inefficiency, and difficulty of maintaining the solution.
 It’s not just that it can take years to build your own solution, it’s that, even after the solution has been “built,” it’s already needing to be rebuilt.

 Much better outcomes can be generated with a future-proofed future digital strategy/architecture, which is API first, and easy for developers to engage with.
-This is one reason 25,000+ businesses choose solutions like Segment CDP to do the heavy lifting of identity resolution.
+This is one reason 25,000+ companies choose solutions like Segment CDP to do the heavy lifting of identity resolution.
 Segment helps data teams build profiles that business teams can trust, with an expertise built over refining our Identity Resolution system to solve use cases across various industries.
 Profiles can be easily enriched with data in the warehouse to build a complete view of the customer that includes data from events like web and app interactions as well as systems like CRM or customer support applications.

 At Segment, our customer data platform has helped thousands of businesses merge the complete history of each customer into a single profile.
 Segment provides engineers with a tested framework for identity resolution that gives full visibility into and access to all of a customer’s traits in the warehouse.
 This enables robust and complex audience building capabilities, and powers personalization and retention strategies.